Upper Swabia: Geography

 The region of Upper Swabia is situated in the central south of Germany consisting of the south-east of Baden-Württemberg and the south-west bavarian Swabia region and lies on the Iller-Lech Plateau, also known as the Upper Swabian Plain, one of the natural regions of Germany.
 The landscape of Upper Swabia was formed by retreating glaciers after the Riss glaciation, leaving behind a large number of shallows which quickly filled up with water.
 This led to the large quantity of lakes in Upper Swabia.
 The landscape of Upper Swabia is quite hilly rising from approximately 458 metres above sea level in the valley of the river Danube to a maximum of 833 metres above sea level in the south-west of Upper Swabia only to drop again to 395 meters above sea level at Lake Constance.
 The European watershed also passes through the region, with some rivers emptying into the Danube (ultimately flowing into the Black Sea) and others emptying into Lake Constance (ultimately ending in the North Sea).

 Due to Upper Swabia's altitude and hilly terrain, agriculture consists mainly of dairy farming, the exception being the basin of the river Schussen, where the predominant produce is hops and fruits.

 Upper Swabia is still a very rural area dominated by villages.
 The urban population is concentrated in the cities of Augsburg, Friedrichshafen, Ravensburg & Weingarten and Biberach an der Riß as well as Memmingen and Günzburg.

 The eastern border of Upper Swabia has been disputed for some time.
 Historically, the river Lech marks the border between Swabia and Bavaria.
 However, this would mean that large parts of Bavarian Swabia would have to be incorporated into Upper Swabia.
 As a result, these days the river Iller marks the eastern border of Upper Swabia.

 The inhabitants of the former Free Imperial City Ulm and those that belonged to the former Imperial Abbey of Zwiefalten do not consider themselves as being part of Upper Swabia.
 Yet, in spite of their location close to the Swabian Alb, geographically, historically and culturally, they have always been closely connected to Upper Swabia.

 Administration

-Upper Swabia is part of the Regierungsbezirk Tübingen, a Regierungsbezirk being a sub-division of a federal state.
+Upper Swabia is part of the Regierungsbezirk Tübingen, a Regierungsbezirk, an administrative district of a federal state.

 The following districts are wholly or partially part of Upper Swabia: